McShelby/hugo-theme-relearn/exampleSite/content/basics/migration/_index.en.md

 - {{% badge style="note" title=" " %}}Change{{% /badge %}} The theme has updated its Swagger dependency to 5.4.1 for the [`openapi` shortcode]({{% relref "shortcodes/openapi" %}}).

-  With this comes a change in the light variants of `Relearn Bright`, `Relearn Light` and `Zen Light` of the theme by switching the syntaxhighlightning inside of openapi to a light scheme.
+  With this comes a change in the light theme variants of `Relearn Bright`, `Relearn Light` and `Zen Light` by switching the syntaxhighlightning inside of openapi to a light scheme.
 This brings it more in sync with the style used by the theme variants itself.

   Additionally, the syntaxhighlightning inside of openapi for printing was switched to a light scheme for all theme variants.